-The RVMPO's planning program is funded by federal, state, local funds and in-kind matching funds, totaling \$552,173, including a \$20,000 carryover of FTA funds and RVTD local funds, reserved by the Policy Committee for a RVTD transit study (seen Task 5).
+The RVMPO's planning program is funded by federal, state, local funds and in-kind matching funds, totaling \$498,010.
 Figure 2, on the following page, shows planning resources anticipated by the RVMPO in the coming fiscal year, and their proportion of total revenue.

 The largest funding source is FHWA, which provides MPO Planning Funds through ODOT to the RVMPO by formula that consists of 89.73% federal funds with a 10.27% local match required.
 ODOT has traditionally met the full local match requirements with state planning funds.
 Other resources are FTA 5303 funds, also through ODOT, for metropolitan planning related to transit (requiring a 20 percent local match), and RVMPO member dues.
-RVMPO will use \$68,000 in TGM funds to conduct a regional Alternative Measures Benchmark analysis.
-A summary of how funds are to be distributed among the various RVMPO planning tasks is on page 28.
+A summary of how funds are to be distributed among the various RVMPO planning tasks is on page 29.
 Funding commitments are formalized through specific IGAs with ODOT.
 The RVMPO and its subcontractors (if any) will carry out the tasks described in this UPWP.

 RVMPO is dependent on USDOT funding for UPWP activities.
 Funds had been static at 2009 levels until FY2014, when FHWA funding declined by 4 percent.
-Effective FY2015, a new statewide distribution formula has been established for up to two years, to provide planning funds to two newly designated Oregon MPOs (Grants Pass and Albany).
-With this adjustment, RVMPO total revenues will declined by 9 percent from previous years.
-Further negotiation on federal funding distribution among Oregon MPOs is anticipated in FY2015.
-For this work program, federal sources provide about 92 percent of RVMPO funding.
+Effective FY2015, a new statewide distribution formula has been established.
+With this adjustment, RVMPO total revenues will decline by 5 percent from previous years.
+For this work program, federal sources provide about 89 percent of RVMPO funding.
 Member dues provide the match for FTA funds and Policy Committee political activities (organization dues, travel, support) and some general project expenses - primarily public involvement and website support.

-Summary of Projected FY 2015 Funding Allocation
+Summary of Projected FY 2016 Funding Allocation

 Figure 1, below, summarizes how anticipated resources will be allocated among the major UPWP work tasks.
-RVMPO planning activities are anticipated to be funded with a total of \$552,173 in federal, state, local funds and in-kind matching funds, an increase from \$431,866 in FY2014.
-A carryover of
+RVMPO planning activities are anticipated to be funded with a total of \$498,010 in federal, state, local funds and in-kind matching funds, a decrease from \$552,173 in FY2015.
+A summary of funding sources appears in Figure 2 below.